-- 1. a secure channel to transfer the update or - 2. a signed update that allows you to verify its author.
+- a) a secure channel to transfer the update or - b) a signed update that allows you to verify its author.

 Note that the latter method is more flexible and might be the only option if you intend to use a USB stick for example.